Geumjeongsan

+Geumjeongsan (Korean: 금정산) is a mountain in Busan, South Korea.
+Its highest peak, Godangbong, stands at 801.5 meters.

+The mountain is popular for hiking, although there is a cable car and bus that goes up much of the way.
+The mountain also has a village, temple, and fortress on it.
+The views of Busan and the surrounding area from the peak have been praised.

+Description

+It has a height of 800.8 m.
+The mountain has long been famed for its beauty and structures.
+It has the temple Beomeosa and Korean fortress Geumjeongsanseong on its slopes.

+Geumjeongsan is a popular hiking destination.
+Some hike up early on New Year's Day, to see the first sunrise of the year.
+The top is also accessible by cable-car.

-Sanseongmaeul (산성마을) is a small rural community built in the mountain valley, isolated from the surrounding city.
-It includes a few agricultural fields and livestock pastures on the valley sides.
-The place is well known for its speciality meal: "barbecued goat meat".
+Sanseongmaeul (산성마을) is a small rural community built in the mountain valley.
+It has many restaurants and tourist amenities.

-Geumjeongsan is renowned for the Geumjeongsanseong built on top of the mountain and Beomeo Temple on its north-east side.

-Godangbong
+Peak

 Godangbong (고당봉; 姑堂峰) is the highest peak on the mountain.
 It stands at an altitude of 801.5 meters on the city limit between Busan and Yangsan.
-Its summit gives a great view of the surroundings, including Gimhae International Airport in Gangseo-gu.
-On very clear days it is possible to see the cities of Gimhae and Jinhae further to the south-west and the mountain relief of Tsushima Island half-way in the Korea Strait.
+Its summit gives a great view of the surroundings, including Gimhae International Airport.
+On clear days it is possible to see Gimhae and Jinhae District to the south-west and the mountain relief of Tsushima Island half-way in the Korea Strait.
 It is home to a Gomodang, while Yonghoam Rock and Yongam Cave are located below the south.
-It takes about an hour and 20 minutes from Beomeosa Temple to GODANGbong Peak via the northern gate.
+It takes about an hour and 20 minutes from Beomeosa Temple to the peak via the northern gate.